Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 - The page for signing up (with name, email, and password) or logging in (with email and password).
 - After successfully sing up or logging in, I can see a form to upload all information and photos for a new property (see A.2).
 - If the user was already logged in, the “Become a Host” button takes the user directly to the form, without requesting sign up or log in.
 - After entering the new property info, the page shows the homepage and a message with: “Thank you for uploading your property”.
+- There must be an option for the property owner to block periods of time to avoid user to make reservations on those periods.

 C) In the navbar I can see also buttons or links to sign up, log in, and log out.